 If your divorce involves retirement accounts that require a formal division order, that work is handled separately and billed accordingly — many clients do not need this, so we do not include it in our standard fee.
 We also offer other options, such as document preparation without full representation.

-One Lawyer is not for everyone.
-It requires honesty, a willingness to share information, and enough basic trust in each other to work toward a solution rather than gambling on whether you can defeat your spouse.
+One Lawyer requires honesty, a willingness to share information, and enough basic trust in each other to work toward a solution.
 If the trust exists between you, this process can resolve your case with your privacy intact, your relationships preserved to the extent possible, and your costs a fraction of what contested proceedings would require.

 If you are wondering whether your situation qualifies, the best first step is simply to call or reach out.
 We are happy to answer your questions before you make any decisions.